react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 `navigation.navigate(name, params)`

-- `name` - A destination name of the route that has been defined somewhere
+- `name` - _string_ - A destination name of the screen in the current or a parent navigator.
-- `params` - Params to pass to the destination route.
+- `params` - _object_ - Params to use for the destination route.
+- `merge` - _boolean_ - Whether params should be merged with the existing route params, or replace them (when navigating to an existing screen).
+Defaults to `false`.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>